karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-1.md

 However, in general it's recommended to use the collector alongside your service, since it allows your service to offload data quickly and the collector can take care of additional handling like retries, batching, encryption or even sensitive data filtering.

-Also it It eases the integration with your apps because you only need to export data to a single service using the OTLP protocol.
+Also using the collector eases the integration with your apps because you only need to export data to a single service using the OTLP protocol.
-If you send the data directly to a backend, you probably will end up with multiples configurations.
-A configuration to export the application traces into Jaeger or Zipkin, or whatever.
-Another configuration to send your metrics to Prometheus, another for logs, and so forth and so on.
+If you send the data directly to a backend, you probably will end up with multiples configurations: a configuration to export the application traces into Jaeger or Zipkin, or whatever.
+Another configuration to export the metrics, another for logs, and so forth and so on.